jmatj/cookie-cleaner/README.md

 ## installation
 * clone the repository
 * activate the Developer mode under chrome://extensions/
-* click on “Load unpacked extension” and navigate to the repository to folder chrome-extension
+* click on “Load unpacked extension” and navigate in the repository to the folder chrome-extension

 ## permissions
 The following permissions are required to read and delete cookies from the current